 If you're looking for a little R&R during your Colorado getaway, Strawberry Parks Hot Springs is the place to be.
 These natural pools attract visitors from around the globe who want to unwind in the warm waters.
 If you're bringing the family, Strawberry Parks Hot Springs is family-friendly by day, but switches to adults only at night.
 You can access the springs through a trailhead with convenient parking offsite.

 Around 60 miles west of Denver you can find Mount Evans Scenic Byway, the highest paved road in North America.
 This stretch of asphalt will take you through many of Colorado's peaks including Mount Evans, which is more than 14,000 feet high.
 Along the way, you'll find scenic stops where you can stretch your legs and take in the magic of the mountains.

 When you need to take a break from your Colorado adventure, there are two resorts with Sun Outdoors waiting for you and the entire family.
 When you stay at Jellystone Park™ at Larkspur, you'll find two large swimming pools, a water park, miniature golf, and even gem mining.
 It's a fantastic family stay.

-If you're looking for a luxury camping and RV destination, River Run RV Resort is a great choice in the heart of the Rockies.
+If you're looking for a luxury camping and RV destination, Sun Outdoors Rocky Mountains is a great choice in the heart of the Rockies.
 It's packed with a pool and spa, bowling alley, and music venue.
 You can even take a shuttle to nearby ski and snowboard resorts like Arapahoe Basin.

 We hope this post has inspired you to plan your next Colorado adventure.
 You can also help inspire family and friends to visit these natural wonders by sharing this post to social media.